khokao/synergetica/services/docs/getting-started/installation.md

-To use synergetica, you have to install both materials, `Backend docker images` and `Desktop app`
+To use Synergetica, you have to install both materials, `Backend docker images` and `Desktop app`

 ## Backend docker image